wpmetabox/docsv2/docs/fields/checkbox-list.md

 import Screenshots from '@site/src/components/Screenshots';
 import Choice from '../_parts/_choice.md';

 The checkbox list field creates a list of tick-able checkboxes.
-You are able to select multiple choices from the predefined list.
+You can select multiple choices from the predefined list.

 ## Screenshots